-That optimization usually involves high-performance computing systems, or networked cluster of computing cores.
+Such optimization usually involves high-performance computing systems, or networked clusters of computing cores.
 HPC can, in extreme cases, involve supercomputers — the highest-performance computers of all — but most HPC projects don’t require that much power.
 They simply require more power and speed than a lone desktop can provide.

-We’ve rounded up a handful of ways Rescale's technology and other high-performance computing tools have been put to use across five industries.
+We’ve rounded up a handful of ways high-performance computing tools have been put to use across five industries

 Medicine and computing are as intimately intertwined as DNA’s double helix.
 Computers already store confidential patient information, track vital signs and analyze drug efficacy.
 The rise of HPC has allowed medical professionals to digitize even more complex processes, too, like genome sequencing and drug testing.

-How it uses HPC: Researchers at the University of Texas at Austin use HPC to refine the art of cancer treatment.
-On one particularly interesting project, researchers scanned petabytes of data for correlations between a cancer patient’s genome and the composition of their tumors.
+Researchers at the University of Texas at Austin use HPC to refine the art of cancer treatment.
+In a breakthrough 2017 project, researchers scanned petabytes of data for correlations between a cancer patient’s genome and the composition of their tumors.
 This set the stage for HPC to be used in further cancer research by the university, now ranging in projects to characterize and treat prostate, blood-related, liver and skin cancers.

-"[HPC] has been vital to our analysis of cancer genomics data, both for providing the necessary computational power and the security needed for handling sensitive patient genomic datasets," said Vishy Iyer, a professor of molecular bioscience and one of the project’s leaders.
+“[HPC] has been vital to our analysis of cancer genomics data, both for providing the necessary computational power and the security needed for handling sensitive patient genomic datasets,” said Vishy Iyer, a professor of molecular bioscience and one of the early project leaders.

 However, the university’s high-powered cluster helps with every facet of the battle against cancer: drug development, diagnosis, even drafting personalized treatment plans.

-How it uses HPC: Before we delve into what this institute does, some context: sequencing the first human genome took 13 years.
+Before we delve into what this institute does, some context: sequencing the first human genome took 13 years.
 That job finished back in 2003, and since then, the process has been streamlined beyond recognition.
-This institute’s team can now sequence a newborn’s genome in less than a day using something called DRAGEN.
+Rady Children’s Institute’s team can now sequence a newborn’s genome in less than a day using something called DRAGEN.
 An end-to-end HPC technology tool, it set the Guinness World Record for genomic sequencing in 2018 by completing its task in a mere 19.5 hours — 6.5 hours faster than the previous record.